nadethoughts/Aetheria/Campaigns/Nimble/Transcripts/Nimble Session 02 Transcript.md

 uh so you missed with your last one but that was still a that was still a pretty solid turn um so you basically just kind of like you see your friend just drop you just whip out your sling and just start knocking down all these guys that were causing all that trouble and uh shroomling alder alder is going to move i'm going to one two three four five i guess then i will here you go a piece of paper action two uh sure uh go ahead and i'll administer a potion yeah it will taste funky and you'll feel bad but okay hey have seven hit points all right

-and be poisoned um and what that does is it just grants disadvantage to you for three rounds so uh and with my last action i might as well hurl a bolt of shadow so at this last minion because you know one down uh-huh uh-huh one down all right all right rowan you are up all right literally i still only have one action though or do i have all my actions now because i received you have one action because you spent two actions already so your actions refresh oh yeah yeah yeah yeah yeah okay so otherwise you would have a full three three actions so regardless of what happened this round you were going to end up with one action that is that is fully accurate um cool well i suppose what's everybody else having hit points eight of ten thirteen i was just going to say eight but then i realized that sounded way worse than it actually was
+and be poisoned um and what that does is it just grants disadvantage to you for three rounds so uh and with my last action i might as well hurl a bolt of shadow so at this last minion because you know one down uh-huh uh-huh one down all right all right rowan you are up all right literally i still only have one action though or do i have all my actions now because i received you have one action because you spent two actions already so your actions refresh oh yeah yeah yeah yeah yeah okay so otherwise you would have a full three three actions so regardless

+of what happened this round you were going to end up with one action that is that is fully accurate um cool well i suppose what's everybody else having hit points eight of ten thirteen i was just going to say eight but then i realized that sounded way worse than it actually was

+---

+### Session Play - Part 12

-okay i was just going to keep track of the right way i think i'm confusing myself um okay i am soft and squishy i am i think i'm just going to move up one two three four five six move up take my stance next to my good buddy awesome get him get him all right um the uh cobalt clangor is going to continue to be clanging i'm going to stop that um these guys are both going to move up to rubeus yep yep and they're going to attack um so first one attacks rubeus blue sea uh for ten points of damage what does it look like these guys are doing like i can see them they are they're moving up but they're not but they're not in position yet got it all right
+okay i was just going to keep track of the right way i think i'm confusing myself um okay i am soft and squishy i am i think i'm just going to move up one two three four five six move up take my stance next to my good buddy awesome get him get him all right um the uh Kobold clangor is going to continue to be clanging i'm going to stop that um these guys are both going to move up to rubeus yep yep and they're going to attack um so first one attacks rubeus blue sea uh for ten points of damage what does it look like these guys are doing like i can see them they are they're moving up but they're not but they're not in position yet got it all right

 uh for ten we're going to do the thing um because that's a lot that would put you out right that would that would get me close to down he'd be at two okay i mean he could also defend for like four only that way we'll get that one point yeah he's only got one armor uh so you've got one armor but you do also have the ability to spend your spend your rage die your rage die to um negate yeah so it'd be defend three and stuff yeah yeah yeah yeah yeah yeah yeah but also oatsworn built to take hits so if it's a good hit to take yeah